![]() |

 (B) which is created by the taxpayer.

-This paragraph shall not apply if the intangible is created in connection
+This paragraph shall not apply if the intangible is created in

-portion thereof.
+business or substantial portion thereof.

 For exclusion of intangibles acquired in certain transactions, see